In most relationships, we are living an illusion, choosing to skim over the sootier bits till reality strikes forcefully

 How nice it would be if she could control her memories and emotions and pull herself out of the painful situation.
 It is possible if she understands that emotions can be anchored and controlled.
 But how do you mend what you consider your broken heart?

 Well, to begin with, it is important to understand that the heart never gets broken; it may get chipped, but most often the chip you are dealing with is on your shoulder.
-It is your ego that takes a beating; it is betrayal of faith that you cannot handle, an attachment to the happy memories that refuse to let go.
+It is your ego that takes a beating; it is a betrayal of faith that you cannot handle, an attachment to the happy memories that refuse to let go.
 You grab at straws that have floated away.
 You demean yourself -and then all at once, one small incident serves to wipe away the thin film of illusion that covers the reality underneath -and all the crap comes tumbling out.
 You have finally faced reality and are ready to push aside the pain and move on.

 The secret then to moving on is to focus on what was always wrong with the relationship, rather than what was good about it.
 It was bad for you, so it broke; relationships that are good for us seldom break in this manner.

 Once you understand this, it’s easy to bid a final goodbye because deep within, you always knew how the land lay!
-And now, rid of the negativities, you realise all the good stuff you were blocking from your life by focussing on a vampire relationship that took more than it gave.
+And now, rid of the negativities, you realize all the good stuff you were blocking from your life by focussing on a vampire relationship that took more than it gave.

 The opinions expressed in this column are the personal views of the writer